arangodb/arangodb/Documentation/UserManual/Foxx.md

 array provided will be processed one element at a time.
 The elements are paths to files (with the option to use wildcards).
 The files will be concatenated and delivered as a single file.

+The content-type (or mime type) of the HTTP response when requesting `application.js` is automatically determined by looking at the filename extension in the asset name (`application.js` in the above example).
+If the asset does not have a filename extension, the content-type is determined by looking at the filename extension of the first file in the `files` list.
+If no file extension can be determined, the asset will be delived with a content-type of `text/plain`.

+It is possible to explicitly override the content-type for an asset by setting the optional `contentType` attribute of an asset as follows:

+  "assets": {
+    "myincludes": {
+      "files": [
+        "vendor/jquery.js",
+        "assets/javascripts/*"
+      ],
+      "contentType": "text/javascript"
+    }
+  }

 Development Mode
 ----------------